MLA In Text Citation & Parenthetical Guide

 Numerous government publications, research reports, and brochures state the name of the organization as the author responsible for publishing it.

-When the author is a corporate entity or organization, this information is included in the in-text citation or parenthetical citation MLA.
+When the author is a corporate entity or organization, this information is included in the narrative in-text citation or parenthetical citation MLA.

 “One project became the first to evaluate how e-prescribing standards work in certain long-term care settings and assessed the impact of e-prescribing on the workflow among prescribers, nurses, the pharmacies, and payers” (Agency for Healthcare Research and Quality 2).

 If the full name of the organization or governmental agency is long in length, it is acceptable to abbreviate some words, as long as they are considered common abbreviations.
 These abbreviations should only be in the references with parentheses.
-They should not be used in an in-text citation MLA.
+They should not be used in a narrative in-text citation MLA.
 Here is a list of words that can be abbreviated in parentheses: